 - What is your current rating and what do you want it to be in three months, six months, and in a year?

 - How many reviews do you have and how many 4 or 5 star reviews will it take to hit your rating goal?

 - What conversion rate (getting existing and new customers to submit reviews) do you need to hit your targets?

-- Who will own your review strategy and how often will you report results?
+- Who will be responsible for your review strategy and how often will they report results?